 4 quarter size slices peeled fresh ginger

-1 1-inch piece ginger, peeled and cut into thin matchstick
+1 1-inch piece ginger, peeled and cut into

 3 large cloves fresh garlic, peeled